Classix Nouveaux: Break-up

 Classix Nouveaux broke up in 1985, by which time Sal Solo had already begun a solo career.
-He had a UK Top 20 hit with "San Damiano" which reached #15 in early 1985.
-He released an album, Heart and Soul, the same year, and further singles, "Music and You" (#52) and "Forever Be", but none of these were particularly successful.
+He had a UK hit with "San Damiano" which reached No. 15 in early 1985.
+He released an album, Heart and Soul, the same year, and further singles, "Music and You" (No. 52) and "Forever Be", but none of these were particularly successful.
 He went on to record and perform with the French space-rock and electronic band Rockets, before becoming heavily involved in Catholicism and releasing several Christian-oriented albums.

 Mik Sweeney moved to Los Angeles where he built fretless bass guitars and did studio session work; he currently lives in Ireland.
 Gary Steadman went on to join A Flock of Seagulls for their 1986 Dream Come True tour.
 Jimi Sumen became a record producer in Finland and released a number of solo works there.

 The first Classix Nouveaux compilation album was released in 1997 via EMI Records and was reissued with a slightly different track listing in 2003.
 Beginning that same year, the band's original albums saw reissue on CD by Cherry Red Records.
 In 2005 River Records released The River Sessions, a live album recorded at Strathclyde University in 1982 and, in February 2021, all the band's singles and associated B-sides saw release as The Liberty Singles Collection, again via Cherry Red Records.

 Reformation

-In May 2021, the band surprised fans with a new single, which was a remake of "Inside Outside" from their first album.
-Since then they have announced a new album to be released in 2022 but have no live performances planned.
-On 29 May 2022, their single "Fix Your Eyes Up" charted at number 10 on The Heritage Chart (as broadcast with Mike Read on Talking Pictures TV).
+In May 2021, the band - reunited their classic lineup of Sal Solo, BP Hurding, Mik Sweeney, and Gary Steadman - surprised fans with a new single, which was a remake of "Inside Outside" from their first album.
+On 29 May 2022, their single "Fix Your Eyes Up" charted at No. 10 on The Heritage Chart (as broadcast with Mike Read on Talking Pictures TV).
+On 17 November 2023, the group released their first studio album in 40 years (42 years for the classic Solo, Hurding, Sweeney, and Steadman incarnation), Battle Cry.